Two Pakistan Reunions are planned:

 Short Programme after lunch

-Accommodation is limited in Farnham - maybe due to a large wedding at the castle.
+Overnight Accommodation: Check out Farnham and Woking Hotels.
+Accommodation is limited due to a large wedding at the castle, so book early.

 Contact Susie Pietsch: